-At this point my staff and I will take the information you've provided and use it to draft your initial bankruptcy paperwork.
+At this point we will take the information you've provided and use it to draft your initial bankruptcy paperwork.
 This process varies from case to case, as well as from Chapter 7 cases ("straight bankruptcy") and Chapter 13 cases ("reorganization bankruptcy").
 During this process, we'll contact you if we need more information or clarification regarding the information you've provided.
 For instance, my paralegal may not understand a deduction on your pay stubs, or may have a question regarding something in your bank statements.
 We'll contact you for clarification so we're sure we fully understand what's going on with your finances.
-If you receive an email or phone call from either me or my staff, be sure to respond promptly so we can continue preparing your case.
+If you receive an email or phone call from our office, be sure to respond promptly so we can continue preparing your case.